-During her time in the Cornell community, Francine has been active in youth engagement, food security, and prison reform.
-Within her department, she founded its first student newsletter, while at a state level she authored a healthcare journal article that became the basis for a law making menstrual hygiene products free-of-charge in prisons.
+During her time in the Cornell community, Francine has remained active in youth engagement, food security, and prison reform.
+Within her department, she founded its first-run student newsletter, while at a state level she authored a healthcare journal article that became the basis for a law making menstrual hygiene products free-of-charge in prisons.
 However, her most rewarding experience has been serving as the World Food Prize New York Youth Institute’s associate, where she is able to give back to the organization that ignited her passion for global development.